CfA-Library/Cite_Astro_Software/Guidelines.md

 If a code takes a long long time to run, there should be an option to create a smaller sized test, that one can check computationally, although it may not have any astrophysical value.

+Even if the software automatically builds on something like Travis, this still is generally not accessible to a user of the code, so there should be someting in the code that a user can reproduce an feel comfortable that the code will give good/expected results on his/her computing environment.

 ## Publishing